andrepuschmann/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a 4G/5G full-stack radio access network engineer.
-I am a srsLTE core developer and also the current project maintainer.
+I am a <a href="https://www.srslte.com/" target="_blank">srsLTE</a>
+core developer and also the project maintainer.

-I am the VP Engineering in Software Radio Systems, the company behind srsLTE.
-I am coordinating the commercial 5G activities and lead the C-V2X development.
+I am the VP of Engineering in <a href="https://www.softwareradiosystems.com/" target="_blank">Software Radio Systems</a> (SRS), the company behind srsLTE.
+Within SRS, I am looking after our 5G activities and lead the C-V2X development.

-Prior to that, I was working as a  postdoctoral researcher at Trinity College Dublin, Ireland and Ilmenau University of Technology, Germany.
+Prior to SRS, I was working as a postdoctoral researcher at Trinity College Dublin, Ireland and Ilmenau University of Technology, Germany.

+I am involved in (open source) software development for more than 15 years.